-Understanding Mesothelioma Radiation
+Understanding Radiation for Mesothelioma

-Purposes of Radiation Therapy in Mesothelioma
+Uses of Radiation Therapy in Mesothelioma

-- Prevention of seeding.
-Mesothelioma is a type of cancer that spreads along surgical incisions, biopsy sites, and sites where thoracentesis has been done.
-This is also called seeding of the cancer, which means that the cancer has spread.
-Up to half of all patients will have seeding after having one of the above procedures.
-Researchers have discovered that, if the site of these procedures are irradiated afterward, the chances of seeding to incision sites is decreased.
-This is still a little bit controversial, as some studies have not shown an effectiveness of radiation in the prevention of seeding.
-If seeding does occur, however, radiation can shrink the nodules that develop as a result of the seeding process, which can decrease the pain of these nodules.
+- Prevention of Seeding.
+Mesothelioma spreads along surgical incisions and biopsy sites.
+This is called seeding.
+Up to half of all patients have seeding after a surgical procedure.
+Researchers have discovered that directing radiation at these areas decreases seeding.
+This is still a little bit controversial.
+Some studies have not shown an effectiveness of radiation in the prevention of seeding.
+If seeding does occur, radiation can decrease the pain of cancerous nodules.

 Types of Radiation

 There are two main types of radiation therapy used in the management of pleural mesothelioma.
 These include the external beam radiation and brachytherapy.

 In this procedure, radiologists use a machine that generates radiation.
 They direct the radiation at any site where there are tumors.